LH-Deception: Simulating and Understanding LLM Deceptive Behaviors in Long-Horizon Interactions: Experiment

 \textbf{How does deception severity vary across LLMs?} We further analyze deception severity, reported both as an average across all interaction rounds and as an average conditioned on deceptive rounds only.
 Table~\ref{tab:deception_results} summarizes the results.
 Models with low deception rates, such as Claude Sonnet-4, naturally show low average severity when computed over all interactions.
 However, when deception does occur, even these models can produce nontrivial severities (e.g., average $2.462$), indicating that isolated deceptive acts are still consequential.
 Models such as Gemini 2.5 Pro and Grok 4 display moderate overall severity and conditional severities, suggesting a tendency toward sustained but not extreme misrepresentation.
 In contrast, higher-deception models, such as GPT-4o-1120 and DeepSeek V3-0324 variants, exhibit the strongest signals, with average conditional severities above 2.7, indicating that when deception occurs, it is both frequent and serious.
 These results demonstrate that models differ not only in the frequency of deception but also in the intensity of deceptive acts, underscoring the need to jointly consider rate and severity when evaluating long-horizon reliability.

 \textbf{What type of deceptions do models employ?} We next analyze the distribution of deception strategies, as classified by the auditor under Interpersonal Deception Theory (IDT).
 Figure~\ref{fig:model_type_vs_deception} summarizes the relative proportions of falsification (green), concealment (yellow), and equivocation (blue) across models.
 Across the board, falsification dominates as the primary strategy: most models rely heavily on fabricating information.
 This tendency is especially pronounced in Gemini 2.5 Pro and gpt-oss-120b, where falsification accounts for the vast majority of deceptive responses.
 In contrast, models such as GPT-4o-1120 and DeepSeek V3-0324, while still led by falsification, allocate relatively larger shares to concealment and equivocation, signaling a broader mix of evasive tactics.
-These findings suggest that although falsification is the default strategy across systems, models differ in how much they diversify into subtler forms of deception, reflecting differences in inductive biases and training regimes.
+These behavioral differences reflect variations in their underlying training objectives and inductive biases, leading to distinct strategies: some models rely on pure fabrication while others diversify into subtler evasive tactics.